Sparse and low-rank multivariate Hawkes processes: Introduction

 \section{Introduction}

-Understanding the dynamics of social interactions is a challenging problem of fastly growing interest \cite{PhysRevLett.92.028701, Leskovec08, crane2008robust, leskovec2009meme} because of the large number of applications in web-advertisement and e-commerce, where large-scale logs of event history are available.
-A common supervised approach consists in the prediction of labels based on declared interactions (friendship, like, follower, etc.) However such supervision is not always available, and it does not always describe accurately the level of interactions between users.
+Understanding the dynamics of social interactions is a challenging problem of rapidly growing interest \citep{PhysRevLett.92.028701, Leskovec08, crane2008robust, leskovec2009meme} because of the large number of applications in web-advertisement and e-commerce, where large-scale logs of event history are available.
+A common supervised approach consists in the prediction of labels based on declared interactions (friendship, like, follower, etc.).
+However such supervision is not always available, and it does not always describe accurately the level of interactions between users.
 Labels are often only binary while a quantification of the interaction is more interesting, declared interactions are often deprecated, and more generally a supervised approach is not enough to infer the latent communities of users, as temporal patterns of actions of users are much more informative.

-A recent set of papers~\cite{rodriguez2011uncovering,gomez13,gomez14a} consider an approach for recovering latent social groups directly based on the real \emph{actions} or \emph{events} of users, called also nodes in the following, that uses only the timestamps patterns of the considered events.
-The models assume a structure of data consisting in a sequence of independent cascades, containing timestamps for each nodes.
-In these works, techniques coming from survival analysis are used to derive a tractable convex likelihood, that allows to infer the latent community structure.
-However, this model requires that data is already segmented into sets of independent cascades, which is not always realistic.
-Moreover, it does not allow for recurrent events, namely a node can be infected only once, and it cannot incorporate exogeneous factors, namely influence from the world outside the network.
+For latent social groups recovering, several recent papers~\citep{rodriguez2011uncovering,gomez13,gomez14a} consider an approach directly based on the real \emph{actions} or \emph{events} of users (referred to as {\em nodes} in the following) that are fully identified through their corresponding user id and timestamp.
+These models assume a structure of data consisting in a sequence of independent cascades, containing the timestamp of each node.
+In these works, techniques coming from survival analysis are used to derive a tractable convex likelihood, that allows one to infer the latent community structure.
+However, they require that data are already segmented into sets of independent cascades, which is often unrealistic.
+Moreover, it does not allow for recurrent events, namely a node can be infected only once, and it cannot incorporate exogenous factors, i.e., influence from the world outside the network.